jorgeacostaupm/revisit/public/matrices/assets/tasks_end.md

 You’ve completed the main tasks.

-Now we’d like to hear your thoughts and opinions on the encoding technique.
+Now we’d love to hear your thoughts and feedback on the encoding technique and the study.

 Click Next to continue.